agilepro/epiconsciousness/README.md

 ### Build

 ```
-$ yarn build
+$ npm run build
+$ npm run serve
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
+The `serve` command then makes the built site available on port 3000.

 ### Deployment